lucapette/website/content/writing/my-programming-principles.md

 When I bring this up, people often understand it as my advice is either to not write tests or to only have integrations tests.
 Obviously, no point in debating the first one.
 Of course you should write tests.
-I'm not arguing if you should have tests or not, I'm arguing the effectiveness of tests suites.
+I'm not arguing you should have tests or not, I'm arguing the effectiveness of tests suites.
 As for the second point, it's true that integration tests are more likely to suit my definition of "actual test" so I understand where people are coming from with this.
+My definition of "actual test" though doesn't say anything at which level of abstraction the tests should operate.
+I can write unit tests that fit perfectly with my definition.
+The point is rather simple: test your behaviour, forget the implementation.

+From a practical standpoint, I do have a strong preference for integration tests.
+It's obvious, I will give you that.
+After all, with the help of [Moore's law](https://en.wikipedia.org/wiki/Moore's_law) integrations tests are so much faster than 20 years ago the biggest pain points are not so painful any longer.
+Nowadays, integration tests and statically typed production code make me feel pretty comfortable.

 ### Balance your confidence